aj-arts/aj-arts/README.md

 i actually tried embedding the tracks but you know how it is on github.

 Q: I couldn't help but notice your obsession with lowercase?
-A: i am from a lowercaste that's why, you casteist! sry just kidding. i find letter case redundant, in fact, you d'ont even hvae to splel wdors ceclrorty for it to mkae sseen. i wouldn't even be surprised if english gets replaced by another well constructed language as a global language and...
+A: i find letter case redundant, in fact, you d'ont even hvae to splel wdors ceclrorty for it to mkae sseen. i wouldn't even be surprised if english gets replaced by another well constructed language as a global language and...

 Q: Interesting!
 I hate to interrupt, but we are getting a little off topic.
 Final question, where do you see yourself in 5 years?
 A: really?😑 that's what your last question is? you didn't even try to write this script, did you?🤦🏻‍♂️ I plan to do a few things :